sasdallas/reduceOS/README.md

 # Credits
 Michael Petch - Patched my terrible interrupts and helped me fix my VMM, even though he didn't have to.
 Link to this awesome person [here](https://stackoverflow.com/users/3857942/michael-petch)

 OSDev Wiki - Great resource for anyone looking into OS development.
-Helped with a ton of the basic principles and code.
+Helped with a ton of the principles and code.
 Link [here](https://wiki.osdev.org/)

 BrokenThorn Entertainment - Incredible tutorials on kernel design, very useful.
 Link [here](http://www.brokenthorn.com/Resources/OSDevIndex.html)

-JamesM's kernel development tutorials - (no need for Internet Archive anymore) Really helped out with some of the basic concepts, especially paging and the initial ramdisk.
-Link [here](http://jamesmolloy.co.uk/tutorial_html/)

-GCC - Basically the entire OS, but some code was copied for the internal libc.
-Link [here](https://github.com/gcc-mirror/gcc)
+ToaruOS - The Misaka kernel and it's modules provide a great example of easy-to-understand, yet robust code.
+Link [here](https://github.com/klange/ToaruOS)

 # To Developers
-If you see your code in my repository and do not wish it to be there, please notify me to have it removed or to add credit!
-I am so sorry if you aren't in the credits list, I forget sometimes.
-Thank you for all you do, I appreciate it greatly!
+If I used your code in your repo without properly crediting it, please create a GitHub issue and I will resolve it right away!